keromagdyy/keromagdyy/README.md

 ### ATR Orders

-An application for making orders that serves all departments of the company, for each representative there is a daily itinerary for selling products to pharmacies and stores in general, you can place an order if you are a representative or approve the order if you are a supervisor or monitor if you are a manager where all the steps of the representative can be tracked by GPS by taking long and lat with Every visit to a customer, bearing in mind that the application is used online and offline, and you can create orders in both cases, and soon the application connects to the Internet and sends the data to the server.
+An application for making orders that serves all departments of the company, for each representative there is a daily itinerary for selling products to pharmacies and stores in general, you can place an order if you are a representative or approve the order if you are a supervisor or monitor if you are a manager where GPS can track all the steps of the representative by taking long and lat with Every visit to a customer, bearing in mind that the application is used online and offline, and you can create orders in both cases, and soon the application connects to the Internet and sends the data to the server.

 <p>
   <a href="https://play.google.com/store/apps/details?id=com.akhnaton.foodvisits" target="_blank"><img alt="Google Play" src="https://img.shields.io/badge/Google_Play-414141?style=for-the-badge&logo=google-play&logoColor=white" /></a>